 Transforming your desk doesn’t have to be complicated.
 By focusing on the fundamentals, you can create a space that enhances comfort and focus.

-- [ ] Elevate your screen: Use a laptop stand to bring the top of the screen to eye level.
+- [ ] improve your screen: Use a laptop stand to bring the top of the screen to eye level.

 - [ ] Separate your keyboard: Use an external keyboard positioned for neutral wrists.